AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 <a id="opIdIdentityProviders_Get a List of All Groups that a User Belongs to on an Identity Provider"></a>

 Returns a list of all groups that the specified user belongs to on an identity provider that supports advanced integration, such as Azure Active Directory.
-The prerequisite is that the identity provider must have already consented to sharing access to its directory with the Data Hub tenant.
+The prerequisite is that the identity provider must have already consented to sharing access to its directory with the tenant.
 The consent grants User.Read.All and GroupMember.Read.All permissions to the tenant.

 <h3>Request</h3>